Colorado Springs Chamber & EDC support mask mandate to protect businesses | The Colorado Springs Business Journal

-The Colorado Springs Chamber & EDC today urged City Council to pass a mask ordinance in Colorado Springs to help businesses stay open — just hours before Gov. Jared Polis issued a statewide mask mandate.
+The Colorado Springs Chamber & EDC issued a statement Thursday urging City Council to pass a mask ordinance in Colorado Springs to help businesses stay open with COVID-19 cases on the rise.

-With COVID-19 cases, hospitalizations and deaths on the rise, El Paso County is at risk of losing its variances, which would force recently-reopened businesses to shut down, the Chamber & EDC said in a statement early Thursday.
+In their statement expressing support for a mask mandate, the Chamber & EDC said that given current data and trends — which show cases, hospitalizations and deaths rising in the county — El Paso County is at risk of losing its variances, which would force recently reopened businesses to once again shut down.

 The county has received variances for graduations, restaurants, places of worship and the Cheyenne Mountain Zoo, and a multi-sector variance that applies to several business types such as gyms, theaters, indoor malls, attractions and libraries.